 April 2023 Disneyland Crowd Calendar

 Generally speaking, crowds will not be good during April.
 Easter and Spring Break will create heavy crowds at the beginning of the month, and while that spike in tourists and locals who are out of school will dissipate later in the month, the SoCal Resident Ticket deal remains ongoing, so that will keep crowd levels in the moderate range for most of the month.

-In large part, heavier crowds are due to the Los Angeles and Orange County School Districts (among other schools) having their Spring Breaks in April.
-It should prove busy despite the lowest tier of Annual Passes being blocked out during these times.
+In large part, heavier crowds are due to the Los Angeles and Orange County School Districts (among other schools) having their Spring Breaks in April 2023.
+It should prove busy despite the lower tiers of Magic Key Passes being blocked out during these times.

-Crowds should get progressively better in the second half of April, but other schools having their spring breaks will likely mean that true “low crowd” days are almost non-existent at Disneyland and Disney California Adventure in April.
-Your best bet for low crowds will be the last week of April early in the day on weekdays, or on Saturdays when Deluxe Annual Passes are blocked out.
+Crowds should get progressively better in the second half of April 2023, but other schools having their spring breaks will likely mean that moderate crowd days (or below) are almost non-existent at Disneyland and Disney California Adventure in April 2023.
+Your best bet for low crowds will be the last week of April early in the day on weekdays.

-Finally, April 19, 2020 is Dapper Day, which is an unofficial event.
+The one exception to that is April 16, 2023, which is Dapper Day.
+Thi is an unofficial event that encourages guests to “step out in style” and dress sharply while visiting Disneyland.
 Unless you’re into this sort of thing, it’s an incredibly unpleasant day to visit Disneyland.
 While it started as something neat (even for non-participants) as a throwback of sorts, it has blown up and now draws a lot of mainstream fashionistas, pin-up fans, Instagram “models,” etc.

 Another great option is the Park Hopper ticket, which allows you to weave between the parks.
 Failing that, arrive at rope drop and try to get as much done as possible before 4 p.m.
 Read our Tips for Saving Money on Disneyland Tickets post for full ticket recommendations.